Settings and Functions I First Mastered When Starting to Use Claude Code

 A powerful feature that automatically runs shell commands when Claude Code performs specific actions (before/after tool execution, at session end, etc.).

-Add a hooks block to settings.json to describe them.
+Add a hooks block to settings.json to configure.

-Recently, it's also possible to use if filters to hook only specific commands and block execution.
+Recently, it's become possible to use if filters to hook only specific commands and block execution.

-Here's a simple example setting that sends a notification when work is completed.
+Here's a simple example that sends a notification when work is completed:

 settings.json